Regulatory intelligence · case study

 Illustrative scenario

 Take a deployer running a CV screening model for recruitment — automated decisioning, classified high-risk under Annex III (Art.
 6).
-Under the AI Act as published, this system's high-risk obligations (risk management, data governance, documentation, human oversight, conformity assessment) become applicable on 2 August 2026.
-Under the provisional agreement, that date would move to 2 December 2027 for this Annex III system — sixteen months of extra runway, but not yet law.
+Its high-risk obligations (risk management, data governance, documentation, human oversight and conformity assessment) now apply from 2 December 2027 under Regulation (EU) 2026/1744.
+The general 2 August 2026 milestone still governs provisions outside the deferred high-risk track.

 04